dkrizic/blog/observability_cookbook/OBSERVABILITY_COOKBOOK.md

 ## Metrics

-Metrhics provide quantitative data about the performance and health of an application.
+Metrics provide quantitative data about the performance and health of an application.
 Common metrics include request latency, error rates, and resource utilization.
 Traditionally, Prometheus has been the go-to solution for metrics collection and monitoring.
 However, OpenTelemetry is emerging as a more versatile alternative that supports not only metrics but also tracing and logging.

 ### Prometheus Metrics